s-blais/rails-portfolio-project-interactions/README.md

 # README

-This app is a rudimentary system concept for healthcare providers to track the medications that their patients are prescribed, and see information about potential medication interactions if they exist for the medications prescribed to a patient.
+This app is a rudimentary system concept for healthcare providers to track the medications that their patients are prescribed, and see automatically see information about potential medication interactions if they exist for the medications prescribed to a patient.
 Proof-of-concept only for coursework requirement purposes, and is not intended to store real-life data, or be even remotely HIPAA-compliant.
-It's all for pretend, for school, for fun!
+Not for any "real" data!

 This application was developed with Ruby 2.6.1 and Rail 5.2.4.2.

-Native user creation with secure password storage via bcrypt.
+Native user creation with secure password storage via Bcrypt gem.

 Third-party authentication with Google via OmniAuth.
 It's highly doubtable that G-auth would be acceptable for a real-world healthcare app, but, as mentioned previously, this is merely proof-of-concept.

 For simplicity's sake, Patients belong to one Provider, while Providers can have many Patients.
 Leaving many-to-many relationship to the Prescriptions for now.

+(See model relationship chart at end of file)

 All views beyond login and account creation are protected behind active-session verification.